Gáspár Miklós Tamás: Biography

 Gáspár Miklós Tamás was born in today's Cluj, Romania, but emigrated to Budapest, Hungary, in 1978, where he lived for much of his life.
 His mother was Jewish and escaped being deported to Auschwitz because she was imprisoned for being a communist.
-As a dissident at the end of the state socialist (communist) period, he was initially a libertarian socialist.
+As a dissident at the end of the state socialist period, he was initially a libertarian socialist.
 While in contact with libertarian authors, his perspective was distinct from the Budapest School, a major school of thought in Hungarian Neo-Marxism.
-He was also a member of the informal group called democratic opposition.
+He was also a member of the informal group called the "democratic opposition".

 From 1986 to 1988, he taught in the U.S., Britain, and France, and also continued his studies at Oxford University.
-At the beginning of the post-socialist era in 1989, he became committed to a liberal program, and was a leader of the Alliance of Free Democrats.
-He served in the Hungarian Parliament as a representative of the Alliance of Free Democrats (SZDSZ), from 1989 to 1994.
-He re-identified as a Marxist in the early years of the 21st century.
-He served as President of the extra-parliamentary Green Left between 2010 and 2011.
+At the beginning of the post-socialist era in 1989, he became committed to a liberal program, and was a leader of the Alliance of Free Democrats (SZDSZ).
+As a representative of the party, he was a member of the Hungarian Parliament from 1989 to 1994, and served the party's president through 1994, departing the party in 2000.
+He was a prominent democratic opponent of the Hungarian government under János Kádár and Viktor Orbán.
+He became the Green Left's president in 2010.

-Tamás was a vocal opponent of the Hungarian government led by Viktor Orbán and the Fidesz party, as well as capitalism and neoliberalism.
-His theoretical work draws on the ideas of Italian autonomism (Antonio Negri), German Neue Marx-Lektüre (Hans-Georg Backhaus and Helmut Reichelt), and American Political Marxism (Robert Brenner and Ellen Meiksins Wood).
-He also refers to the insights of - among others - Georges Bataille and Moishe Postone.